- Riders and Team Categories

 16.1 No littering or unnecessary damage to the environment will be tolerated.

 16.2 Litter, relating to sports nutrition and feeding stations, will be tolerated within the direct area of the feed stations.

 Any protests must be submitted in writing within 15 minutes of the rider crossing the finish line, to the Chief Commissaire.

-18.2 Positive results will lead to disqualification from Liberty Waterberg Encounter, and those results will be forwarded to the national cycling federations.
+18.2 Positive results will lead to disqualification from Waterberg Encounter, and those results will be forwarded to the national cycling federations.